When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 Judy Hopps

-Before Unburdening: She is always willing to give 200% to get the job done and to do it the best it’s ever been done.
-There’s no task too difficult.
+Before Unburdening: She was always willing to give 200% to get the job done and to do it the best it’s ever been done.
+There was no task that was too difficult.

-This part loves to work with the Problem Solver and The Right Thing.
+This part loved to work with The Problem Solver and The Right Thing.

-She prevents me from feeling Fear of the Unknown and Helplessness.
+She prevented me from feeling Fear of the Unknown and Helplessness.

 The Problem Solver

-Before Unburdening: She has a talent for working through difficult situations, troubleshooting issues, planning, preparing for any scenario.
+Before Unburdening: She had (and still does have) a talent for working through difficult situations, troubleshooting issues, planning, and preparing for any scenario.
 Every scenario can be worked through.

-This part works with Judy Hopps and The Right Thing.
+This part worked with Judy Hopps and The Right Thing.

-The Problem Solver prevents me from feeling Fear of the Unknown and Helplessness.
+The Problem Solver prevented me from feeling Fear of the Unknown and Helplessness.

 Wolverine

-Before Unburdening: He is protective of those he loves, willing to do whatever it takes to obtain necessary help, even if it means fighting with others and being inflexible.
+Before Unburdening: He was (and still is) protective of those he loves, willing to do whatever it takes to obtain necessary help, even if it means fighting with others and being inflexible.

-This part often works with Not Good Enough and the Monster leaving me feeling awful when put in situations where I need to advocate for family member's needs.
+This part often worked with Not Good Enough and the Monster, leaving me feeling awful about myself when put in situations where I needed to advocate for family member's needs.

-Wolverine prevents me from feeling Fear of the Unknown, Grief, Acceptance, and Helplessness.
+Wolverine prevented me from feeling Fear of the Unknown, Grief, Acceptance, and Helplessness.

 I don't have to take on the world, to ensure my children and others receive the supports they need.
 Focusing on the needs of just my family is enough.